Images Index> Matlock Bath, 20th and 21stC Images> This page

 An early visitor to a Matlock Bath petrifying well was the eight year old Elizabeth Barrett, who later married Robert Browning.
 She describes her experience in one of her poems, written after the family's visit in 1814[3].
 Almost sixty years later, in 1871, the Emperor and Empress of Brazil Matlock Bath stayed overnight at the New Bath.
 The following day they "were out a little after 5a.m." and visited the Petrifying Well near the Fishpond[4].

-The postcard above, dated 1932, shows just some of the items that were being petrified at The Great Petrifying Well in Matlock Bath.
+The second postcard above, dated 1932, shows just some of the items that were being petrified at The Great Petrifying Well in Matlock Bath.
 Although they aren't easy to see, they included small mugs, teapots, jugs, pots of all shapes and sizes, plates, vases and bottles, crucifixes, leaves, nests, fruit and eggs, shoes, hats and even an umbrella.
-The type of thing people wanted to be petrified had changed since the nineteenth century, perhaps because the smaller the item, the more easily it could be taken away[5].
+The type of thing people wanted to be petrified had changed since the nineteenth century, perhaps because the smaller the item, the more easily it could be taken home[6].
 And tastes had also changed.

 The water came from a pipe or spout in the roof of the well and slowly dripped from the holes in the pipe onto the objects below, which had been arranged on stands in tiers.
 Whilst the photograph above looks as if the items were becoming a solid mass, they were turned at regular intervals to ensure they were properly encrusted.
 It was a lengthy and time consuming process.
+In 1892, it seems to have been quite the thing to petrify umbrellas; after twelve months they took on a stoney character but the process was not complete for a further year.
+Even then it was no more than a stoney crust[8].

 Petrifying Well, 1938